 A graduate of the Royal College of Music's prestigious Composition for Screen course, he has also contributed music to a variety of U.K. and Australian Production Music companies including Universal Production Music, 2nd Foundation Music, Score Addiction, BMG, Audio Wallpaper and Arrow Production music.
-His music has been featured on the BBC, Big Ten Network, Eurosport, PBS, ESPN, the NBA and the NFL’s ‘All Access’ among others.
+His music has been featured on the BBC, Big Ten Network, Eurosport, PBS, CNN, ESPN, Discovery, the NBA and the NFL’s ‘All Access’ among others.

 James is developing expertise in applying both traditional and modern scoring techniques to screen productions.
 His distinctive voice is heard in his intuitive blending of orchestral colors with more contemporary guitar, drum and electronic elements.

 In addition to his work as a composer, he has also worked as orchestrator on a variety of Films, TV Shows and Video Games, including Marvel’s Guardians of The Galaxy for Richard Jacques, Black Adam for Lorne Balfe and Call of Duty Mobile for Audiomachine.